xsscx/ios-arm-binaries/README.md

 I'm in the process of cross compiling some basic applications for iOS / arm and signed with with my Developer ID

-Thee files are meant for just a few people.. if you've landed here and don't have a clear understanding on the background, probably best not to move along.. nothing to see here...
+Thee files are meant for just a few people.. if you've landed here and don't have a clear understanding on the background, probably best to move along.. nothing to see here...

 I recently added reproduction cases from google project zero.
 I've only compiled the binaries and signed them, unmodified, original source.